 What's happening in each of Canada's provinces and territories?

-Our industry, while national in scope, does vary from province to province depending on the resources available
+Our industry, while national in scope, varies from province to province and territory to territory depending on the resources available.